These free android backup apps will protect all the important data on your device.

 Dozens of apps promise to keep your data safe, and we have picked through the Play Store to bring you the best Android backup apps currently available.
 Whether you are switching to a new phone or don’t want to lose your favorite photos, contacts, apps, or other data, these apps will do the trick.

 Autosync is one of the safest and reliable android backup apps that simultaneously supports multiple cloud services to backup large or important files.
 You can sync all your important files and folders up with auto-sync.
 The app will let you integrate all your cloud storage services like google drive, one drive, dropbox, etc., and even your own LAN/SMB network drives.
 You can configure which folder of your device should sync with which folder within particular cloud storage.
-Whenever you add a file in a folder, that file will automatically be uploaded to the respective cloud services.
+Whenever you add a file to a folder, that file will automatically be uploaded to the respective cloud services.
 This is really a neat tool you can’t miss.

 You might be worried or hesitate to give so much cloud access to the app.
 Fortunately, the developer ensures that all file transfers and communication between the device and servers are securely encrypted.
 It doesn’t even communicate with the app server, so you do not need to worry about privacy matters.